-The LeRoy G. Erickson Memorial Scholarship is designed to aid and assist promising young students who have resided a minimum of the past two school years in the City of Bradford, the Borough of Lewis Run, or the Townships of Bradford, Foster, Lafayette or Corydon; and who require financial assistance to pursue post-secondary education.
+The LeRoy G. Erickson Memorial Scholarship is designed to aid graduating high school seniors of Bradford Area High School who do not have the private means to attend college or other recognized institutions offering professional and technical training.
 Under Mr. Erickson’s will, substantial scholarships (from $500 to several thousands of dollars) are awarded annually over four years of college or the appropriate number of years for a technical or undergraduate degree.

 LeRoy G. Erickson was born in England on April 20, 1912, and moved to Bradford at the age of three.
 His father died when he was young and he lived with his maternal family in Riterville (Mt.
 Alton area) graduating from Bradford High School in 1930 and from the University of Pittsburgh in 1934.
 He worked in the Bradford National Bank from his school days until his premature death in March 1963 at the age of 50.
 At that time he was a Vice President and Cashier of the Bradford National Bank, now PNC Bank on Main St. in Bradford, Pennsylvania.
 He was married to Marcia Parkhurst Erickson Lorch who died in November, 1990.
 They had no children.